helange23/nvif/README.md

 ## Frequently Asked Questions
 * Why does the time required per epoch vary over time?
-  * Most of the time is spent sampling _without replacement_ from the auxiliary distribution $Q$.
+  * Most of the time is spent sampling _without replacement_ from the auxiliary distribution _Q_.
 Sampling without replacement according to pre-defined inclusion probabilities is difficult and in some cases even impossible.
 The difficulty of sampling without replacement increases when the distribution to sample from has lower entropy.
-During training, the entropy of $Q$ decreases (in the beginning most states have the same probability) making the sampling step more time consuming.
+During training, the entropy of _Q_ decreases (in the beginning most states have the same probability) making the sampling step more time consuming.
 * Is the model that is being performed learning and inference on a Factorial Hidden Markov Model (FMM)?
   * __No!__ FMMs make the assumption that the individual latent chains are marginally indepedent.
 NVIF does not require this assumption making the class of models that NVIF can perform inference and learning on a lot richer.
 Speficially for NILM, the 'independence between chains'-assumption is oftentimes not great because, from experience, you want to constrain the number of latent states that switch states.
 * What are potential avenues for future work?